 The purpose of this Business Ethics Policy Manual is to ensure that Directors, Managers and Employees have a detailed understanding of the company’s minimum standards of operation and the expectations of our customers and stakeholders.

 It is essential that the ethical business standards set out in this policy are applied throughout TRAX and its affiliates.
-Our Directors and Senior Managers are therefore required to show their personal commitment by regularly endorsing this policy and confirming compliance within their own areas of responsibility.
-All Directors and Senior Managers are also required to ensure this policy is communicated annually to everyone in the Company.
+Our Directors and Managers are therefore required to show their personal commitment by regularly endorsing this policy and confirming compliance within their own areas of responsibility.
+All Directors and Managers are also required to ensure this policy is communicated annually to everyone in the Company.

 We are committed to these standards and routinely monitor compliance across the company, taking necessary action in the unlikely event that they are not being met.
 The standards reflect the values which define us as an organization, and we will continuously review these standards to ensure they remain appropriate.
 Demonstrating and living up to these values by adhering to the standards set out in the policy and code is the responsibility of every employee across our organization.